 Wait, isn't all yoga therapeutic?
 Sure, any individual yoga class can be therapeutic if what the teacher has to offer matches up with exactly what you need.
 However, we know we are all unique and we each may need something a little bit different.

 Yoga Therapy can be a beneficial process for anyone that is interested in taking a closer look at how they can practice yoga to enhance complete well-being.
 On my own path of studying yoga therapy I have come to realize the power of these healing practices, for the body, mind and spirit.

 It is especially apparent to someone facing a challenge to their overall well-being, whether it be a chronic illness, joint pain, trauma, or emotional challenges, that all yoga is not therapeutic to every individual.

-Through the therapeutic approach, I will meet you where you are at, and work with you to identify practices that will help you find self-healing, and that fit into your lifestyle.
+Through the therapeutic approach, I will meet you where you are, and work with you to identify practices that will help you find self-healing practices which work with your lifestyle and beliefs.

 The yoga therapy components of my business are based on my Certification through the International Association of Yoga Therapy (C-IAYT) and my study through the Kripalu School of Integrative Yoga Therapy, not my status as a 500-RYT with Yoga Alliance.
 The training through Kripalu Integrative Yoga Therapy is an 800-hour program accredited by the IAYT.